Melanoma: Ipilimumab

-At the American Society of Clinical Oncology Conference in June 2010, the Bristol-Myers Squibb pharmaceutical company reported the clinical findings of their drug ipilimumab.
+At the American Society of Clinical Oncology Conference in June 2010, the Bristol Myers Squibb pharmaceutical company reported the clinical findings of their drug ipilimumab.
 The study found an increase in median survival from 6.4 to 10 months in patients with advanced melanomas treated with the monoclonal ipilimumab, versus an experimental vaccine.
 It also found a one-year survival rate of 25% in the control group using the vaccine, 44% in the vaccine and ipilimumab group, and 46% in the group treated with ipilimumab alone.
 However, some have raised concerns about this study for its use of the unconventional control arm, rather than comparing the drug against a placebo or standard treatment.
 The criticism was that although Ipilimumab performed better than the vaccine, the vaccine has not been tested before and may be causing toxicity, making the drug appear better by comparison.

 Ipilimumab was approved by the FDA in March 2011 to treat patients with late-stage melanoma that has spread or cannot be removed by surgery.

 In June 2011, a clinical trial of ipilimumab plus dacarbazine combined this immune system booster with the standard chemotherapy drug that targets cell division.
-It showed an increase in median survival for these late stage patients to 11 months instead of the 9 months normally seen.
-Researchers were also hopeful of improving the five year survival rate, though serious adverse side-effects were seen in some patients.
+It showed an increase in median survival for these late-stage patients to 11 months instead of the 9 months normally seen.
+Researchers were also hopeful of improving the five-year survival rate, though serious adverse side effects were seen in some patients.
 A course of treatment costs $120,000.
 The drug's brandname is Yervoy.

 Surveillance methods

-Advances in high resolution ultrasound scanning have enabled surveillance of metastatic burden to the sentinel lymph nodes.
+Advances in high-resolution ultrasound scanning have enabled surveillance of metastatic burden to the sentinel lymph nodes.
 The Screening and Surveillance of Ultrasound in Melanoma trial (SUNMEL) is evaluating ultrasound as an alternative to invasive surgical methods.

 Oncolytic virotherapy

-In some countries oncolytic virotherapy methods are studied and used to treat melanoma.
-Oncolytic virotherapy is a promising branch of virotherapy, where oncolytic viruses are used to treat diseases; viruses can increase metabolism, reduce anti-tumor immunity and disorganize vasculature.
+In some countries, oncolytic virotherapy methods are studied and used to treat melanoma.
+Oncolytic virotherapy is a promising branch of virotherapy, where oncolytic viruses are used to treat diseases; viruses can increase metabolism, reduce anti-tumor immunity, and disorganize vasculature.
 Talimogene laherparepvec (T-VEC) (which is a herpes simplex virus type 1–derived oncolytic immunotherapy), was shown to be useful against metastatic melanoma in 2015 with an increased survival of 4.4 months.

+Antivirals

+Antiretrovirals have been tested in vitro against melanoma.
+The rationale behind this lies in their potential to inhibit human endogenous retroviruses, whose activity has been associated with the development of melanoma.

+Evidence from studies on melanoma cell lines indicates that antiretroviral drugs, including lamivudine, doravirine, and cabotegravir, can effectively downregulate the expression of human endogenous retroviruses (HERV-K).
+These drugs not only reduce cell growth and invasiveness but also enhance the potential of immune checkpoint therapies.
+Furthermore, they have shown promise in addressing resistance mechanisms that emerge following prolonged treatment with BRAF inhibitors like dabrafenib and AZ628.
+By restoring apoptosis, decreasing cell viability, and influencing tumor suppressor proteins, these antiretrovirals offer a compelling strategy to tackle therapeutic resistance in melanoma.
+Further developments are awaited through animal model testing.